3790 Wilshire Blvd. Los Angeles, CA 90005 | map |

 2014 - A soffit detail.
 Photo: Sandi Hemmerlein - Avoiding Regret.
 Thanks, Sandi!

 2017 - Thanks to Jijo Reed for this view looking west on Wilshire.
 Look up at the stagehouse and you can see the extension added during the 1984-85 restoration of the building.
-It was a post on Photos of Los Angeles.
+It was a post for the Photos of Los Angeles private Facebook group.

 2017 - The Wilshire side of the tower.
-It's a Howard Gray photo on Photos of Los Angeles.
+It's a Howard Gray photo he shared on the Photos of Los Angeles private Facebook group.

-2017 - A Howard Gray marquee detail on Photos of Los Angeles.
+2017 - A Howard Gray marquee detail shared on Photos of Los Angeles.

 2017 - An entrance detail from Howard Gray on Photos of Los Angeles.